logc/minimacs/README.md

 ## Usage

-Minimacs installs modes for the development of Scala and Python, and also for writing Org files.

-Minimacs uses key bindings inspired by [Doom Emacs](https://github.com/doomemacs/doomemacs).
+Minimacs uses key bindings that start with `SPC`.
 You can discover them by pressing the space bar after Emacs finishes loading.

+`M-x` is remapped to `SPC SPC` for quick access.

 ## License